pollen-robotics/reachy-2021-docs/content/SDK/application/hello-world/index.md

 ### Idle

-The [idle behavior](https://github.com/pollen-robotics/hello-world/blob/main/hello_world/behaviors/idle.py) is the behavior played by the application in the [hello](https://github.com/pollen-robotics/hello-world/blob/main/hello_world/hello.py) script (you can consider hello to be the main file for the application).
+The <a href="https://github.com/pollen-robotics/hello-world/tree/main/hello_world/behaviors/idle.py" target="_blank">idle behavior</a> is the behavior played by the application in the <a href="https://github.com/pollen-robotics/hello-world/tree/main/hello_world/hello.py" target="_blank">hello</a> script (you can consider hello to be the main file for the application).
 Idle is composed of sub-behaviors, each of them being the behaviors presented above.

-Here is the implementation of Idle, taken from [idle.py](https://github.com/pollen-robotics/hello-world/blob/main/hello_world/behaviors/idle.py):
+Here is the implementation of Idle, taken from <a href="https://github.com/pollen-robotics/hello-world/tree/main/hello_world/behaviors/idle.py" target="_blank">idle.py</a>:

 ```python
 class Idle(Behavior):